MaryamBinHamdah/Hospital-Database-System/README.md

 ## 💬 Personal Reflection

-This was one of the most challenging and rewarding projects we have undertaken.
-It taught us the critical importance of meticulous design and the profound impact of optimization on system performance.
-Moving from a theoretical ERD to a fully functional, high-performance database solidified my understanding of the entire data lifecycle.
-The pride I feel in this project comes from the depth of its complexity and the elegance of the final, structured solution.
+This was one of the hardest but most satisfying projects we have done.
+It showed us how important good design is and how much optimization can improve speed.
+Turning a basic ERD into a working, fast database helped me understand the whole data process from start to finish.
+I feel proud of this project because it was so complex, yet the final result was clean and well organized.

 ---